-In our society, many financial advisor offered different kinds of insurance coverage.
+In our society, many financial advisors offered different kinds of insurance coverage.
 Anything under the sun.
 I know that it is always great to feel protected from a life’s disaster, but you do not need to purchase every insurance available in the market.
 Assess and ask yourself, what is the type of insurance that you really need?

 One of the confusing insurances includes credit card balance protection insurance.
 This insurance is designed to protect your credit from severe damage in the event that you face a financial situation and cannot afford to pay your credit card bill.
 It may sound great, right?
-In reality is balance protection insurance isn’t always the best option for many consumers.
+In reality, is balance protection insurance isn’t always the best option for many consumers.

 if laid off or lose your job

 Credit card balance insurance is also known as:

 Balance protection insurance protects you financially in case you cannot pay on time because of the above reasons.
 So that you may use or obtain the benefits, you are required to pay a monthly premium along with any other insurance you have.

 While credit cards have the highest interest rates credit card balance protection plan can save you from racking up debt to manage your debt.
 It may seem great on the surface, but there are some drawbacks to using credit card balance protection insurance.